ericcornelissen/NervousFish/ISSUE_TEMPLATE.md

 [//]: # "Specify in more detail what this issue adds to the repository."

 ## Why
-This issue is need for the project because
+This issue is needed for the project because
 [//]: # "Specify in more detail why this issue is needed in the project."

 ## How